survivejs/react-book/manuscript/12_authoring_libraries.md

 There are a few ways to approach dependency updates:

 * You can update all dependencies at once and hope for the best.
 Tools such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) can do this for you.
 Remember to invoke `npm i` after to make sure you have the right dependencies installed for testing the changes.
 * Install the newest version of some specific dependency.
-I.e. `npm i lodash@* --save`.
+I.e., `npm i lodash@* --save`.
 This is more controlled way to approach the problem.
 * Patch version information by hand by modifying *package.json* directly.

 It is important to remember that your dependencies may introduce backwards incompatible changes.
 It can be useful to remember how SemVer works and study dependency release notes.
 They might not exist always so you may have to go through the project commit history.